bepolymathe/joplin-plugin-bundle/README.md

 # Joplin Plugin Bundle

 Plugins in one panel.
-Some of the plugins come from other repo, and I modified them to show all the plugin panels in the same panel under different tabs.
+This plugin could be presented as a "meta-plugin".
+The idea is to integrate different existing plugins and some new ones in a single panel.
+Some existing plugins are modified to integrate into the panel to be presented as different tabs.

-> **Why?** : Save my screen space by aggregating those plugins into one panel
+> **Why?** : Save space on the screen.

 > **How?** : Copy & Paste code from existing plugins, and modify them at the code level.
 I cannot figure out a non-intrusive way to gather them together in one panel.